NervanaSystems/neon/doc/source/user_guide.rst

 Evaluation Metric
 '''''''''''''''''

-Finally, we can evaluate the performance of our model by examining its misclassification rate on the test set.
+Finally, we can evaluate the performance of our now trained model by examining its misclassification rate on the held out test set.

 .. code-block:: python

     from neon.transforms import  Misclassification
     print('Misclassification error = %.1f%%'
-          % (mlp.eval(valid_set, metric=Misclassification())*100))
+          % (mlp.eval(test_set, metric=Misclassification())*100))